-In order to prevent theft, and to locate boats after a theft, your boat has unique code number which is sprayed in different places of your boat.
-It's visible only by using special tools used by the authorities.
-The code was added already at the factory and will be able them to access boat and owner details from a database.
+Your boat has a unique code number sprayed in different places of your boat: to prevent theft, and locate the boats after a theft.
+It is visible through special tools used by the authorities.
+The code is added at the factory and enables them to access the boat and owner details from a database.

-The SecurMark system requires a subscription, and it is pre-paid by Anytec for the first 12 months after registration of your owner details.
-We encourage you to activate SecurMark and, after the first 12 months of free service, continue to subscribe.
+The SecurMark system requires a subscription and Anytec pre-pays it for the first 12 months after you register your ownership details.
+We encourage you to activate SecurMark and continue the subscription after the first 12 months of free service.
 You may also mark and register your engine.
-Ask your dealer for help to register and further information.
-Printed info from SecurMark is also provided in the Anytec bag.
+Ask your dealer for help to register and provide further information if needed.
+Anytec bag provides the printed info from SecurMark.